 In 2005 Ackerman turned her eye to directing film social documentary films with the National Film Board.
 She and has gone on to win numerous awards and nominations for Cottonland, an exploration of prescription drug addiction, Four Feet Up, an intimate look at child poverty in Canada, and Fid, a short doc on aging.
-Ackerman now teaches photojournalism at the University of King' College in Nova Scotia and she and her partner, Jamie Alcorn, create music, film and web projects at their oceanside studio, Heartstring Productions.
+She is wrapping on a feature Documentary film, Conviction, with the National Film Board on Women and prison, which is slated for release in 2019.
+Ackerman also teaches photojournalism at the University of King' College in Nova Scotia, while she and her partner, Jamie Alcorn, create music, film and web projects at their oceanside studio, Heartstring Productions.

 Donna Nebenzahl, Instructor, Meditative writing and Yoga